 Tyler Hughes

-Research Scientist, Flexcompute
+Research Scientist, Flexcompute, UnitedStates

 Tyler Hughes is Head of Photonics at Flexcompute Inc. He is one of the principal developers of the Tidy3D electromagnetic simulation tool.
 He completed his PhD at Stanford University in 2019, working with Professor Shanhui Fan on inverse design and analog machine learning using photonics.